ryennewhite/ryennewhite.github.io/_posts/2024-03-12-windows-privilege-escalation.md

 - Triggers specified for the task - If a trigger was met in the past, the task will not run again in the future, or if the time trigger occurs after the deadline for our pentest (you should still mention this finding in your report)
 - Actions executed when one or more of the triggers are met - in most cases, we can use familiar tactics like replacing the binary or placing a missing DLL.
 We don't have a service binary for scheduled tasks, but we have programs and scripts specified by the actions.

+With the following two commands, look for interesting information in the Author, TaskName, Task To Run, Run As User, and Next Run Time fields that answer one of the three items above.

 ```console
 PS C:\Users\steve> Get-ScheduledTask
 PS C:\Users\steve> schtasks /query /fo LIST /v